hashgraph/hedera-the-graph/charts/hedera-the-graph/README.md

 The default number of replicas for the Query Node is 1.

-#### Values if you don't want dedicated query node.
+#### Values if you do not want dedicated query node

 Is possible to do queries using the index node, so for small testing environments is possible to disable the query node and use the index node for queries.

   ```yaml
   query-node: